bioimagesuiteweb/bisweb/js/bin/Pipeline.md

 ### Using make

 A properly formatted input file will produce a [Makefile](https://en.wikipedia.org/wiki/Makefile).
-This can be intimidating to look at for an unfamiliar user, but is actually fairly simple once explained.
+This can be intimidating to look at for an unfamiliar user, but it is actually fairly simple.

 A standard operation (or 'rule' in formal parliance) in a Makefile takes the following form